quevedor2/cnvML/README.md

 ### Mapping Seg files to Genes

 ### Mapping Seg files to Space-Filling Curves
-The R script [plotSFC.R](https://github.com/quevedor2/cnvML/blob/master/R/plotSFC.R) can be used to create the SFC png images, but expects an input structure as follows:
+The R script [plotSFC.R](https://github.com/quevedor2/cnvML/blob/master/R/plotSFC.R), found in the [R](https://github.com/quevedor2/cnvML/blob/master/R) directory, can be used to create the SFC png images, but expects an input structure as follows:
 ```
 [dataset]/
 └── input